docker-archive/migrator/README.md

 #### Optional

+  * `AWS_ACCESS_KEY` - AWS Access Key supplied as either an environment variable or as a part of your credentials file.
+  * `AWS_SECRET_ACCESS_KEY` - AWS Secret Access Key supplied as either an environment variable or as a part of your credentials file.
   * `ERROR_ACTION` - Sets the default action on error for pushes and pulls
     * `prompt` - (_Default_) Prompt for user input as to what action to take on error
     * `retry` - Retry the failed action on error (may cause infinite loop of failure)